berthubert/bagconv/README.md

 This will 1) create a text file with debugging output and 2) populate a database called bag.sqlite

+> Note: the WPL,OPR etc order is important for the tool to function
+> correctly

-If you run `sqlite3 bag.sqlite < mkindex`,  this will add useful indexes and views.
+If you run `sqlite3 bag.sqlite < mkindx`,  this will add useful indexes and views.

 This allows stuff like: